cacophony-wj/licentia_black/README.md

 Obviously you will need to replace the portions in quotations with the specific file locations on your system.
 The Command Line Interface will hash and verify every file in the list against a known signature.

 You must keep reinstalling the list until every file returns as a 100% match.
 This may be much more difficult if your Internet connection is poor, or the _Wabbajack_ app is frequently interrupted.
+Do note that if you launch _Mod Organizer 2_ you just changed some of the files so they will not verify.
+Do not touch anything before verifying.

 ### Tweaking the Modlist